Rugby World Cup in Japan

-We successfully re-sold the Russia vs Scotland tickets that we could not use.
-If you’re not sure what games you want to attend when tickets become available, buy the ones you think you will want.
-You can always re-sell them later.
+We successfully re-sold our Russia vs Scotland tickets that we could not use.
+If you’re unsure what games you will attend when tickets become available, buy as many games as you think you’ll want because you can always re-sell them later.

 One thing to note is that we did not see any scalpers in Japan.

 In North America, you can always find someone selling tickets outside the venue before game time.
 This was not the case in Japan.
 I’m not sure what it will be like in France, but our recommendation would be to secure your tickets first – don’t expect to find tickets available on game day.

 - 25 Japan travel tips for first time visitors

 - 100 Photos of Tokyo Disneyland, Japan